JonathanTo99/JonathanTo99/README.md

 ## 📚 Current Projects

-Check out my repositories for: - **Bioinformatics Learning**: Projects from my journey learning Python, R, and computational biology - **Research Notes**: Documentation of my learning in cancer biology, virology, and immunology
+Check out my repositories for more details on these projects:
+- **Bioinformatics Learning**-- Projects from my journey learning Python, R, and computational biology
+- **Research Notes**-- Documentation of my learning in cancer biology, virology, and immunology

 ------------------------------------------------------------------------